ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
-	- Top research that (at least) can be published in top conferences/journals, like ICML/NIPS/JMLR.
+	- Solid research of significance that can (at least) be published in top conferences/journals, like ICML/NIPS/JMLR.
 	- I personally prefer fundamental and theoretical research that has practical impacts.

 <!--  -->